Video: Work with documents and folders

 Documents, links, and folders can be copied within the same folder, to another folder in the same project, or to another project.

 When a document is copied, it is only the current version that will be copied.
-No history, older versions, or comments will be copied along with it.
+History, older versions, or comments will not be copied along with the document.

 To copy documents, links, and folders: